PHI-20022 - Life, Death and Faith

 5 hours attendance at seminars

-40 hours study and preparation for seminars
+40 hours preparation for the text analysis exercises

-45 hours study and preparation for essay
+45 hours preparation for the essay

 School Rules